 When you have little interest in (or time for) the investment process, the robo advisor's algorithms handling the investment portfolio management process may be a better option for you.
 At the same time, you'll be able to save a lot of money on service fees.

-We hope you find the above information to be useful.
-If you have any further questions about these two choices, you’ll want to start by contacting a traditional advisor.
+If you have any further questions about these two choices, you'll want to start by contacting a traditional advisor.
 Why?
-Robo advisors can’t answer questions.
+Robo advisors can't answer questions.